 Well I’ll let you in on a little secret that I have been holding inside until I’ve practically burst…I’m going to CULINARY SCHOOL!!!

 On January 20th I start the Pastry Arts Program at the International Culinary Institute in NYC, and I am so excited that I can barely sleep!
 I can’t wait to share this incredible experience with you and pass along all of the skills that I learn.

-It is rich enough to enjoy by itself or with a little fruit, or it makes a magical pairing on apple or pear crisp, apple pie, pecan pie, or just plain with chocolate fudge sauce the way my Dad likes it.
+It is rich enough to enjoy by itself or with a little fruit, or it makes a magical pairing on moms brown sugar apple crisp or cardamom pear crisp, cinnamon apple pie, classic pecan pie, or just plain with chocolate fudge sauce the way my Dad likes it.

 Or straight from the container which is how my husband likes it!!

 No matter how you eat it, it is anything but plain!